Functional Genomics and Epigenetics. Coordinator: Perini

 Roberto Bernardoni, Assistant Professor

-1. Structural and functional characterization of the MYCN/E2F3 complex in neuroblastoma and identification of chromatin modifiers that control the complex formation
+• Functional characterization of the MYCN/E2F3 complex in neuroblastoma and identification of chromatin-modifying factors controlling complex formation.

-2. Functional characterization of the PRDM12 gene in Colon carcinoma
+• Functional characterization of the PRR12 gene and its implications in "Neuroocular syndrome".

 Main publications